Analitico-771/machine_learning_index_prediction/README.md

 Input data is yesterday’s market data from various SP500 sub-indexes.
 Sub-indexes to use: Sectors.
 `SP500.db` contains data foranalysis.

+Data is provided preformatted via the SP500.db.
+Tables included are:
+- SectorDF: Base Data, includes all the SP500 stocks broken into sectors and averaged.
+Timeframe is 1Y.
+- SectorDF3Y: 3 Year version of the Data.
+- SectorDFNegative and SectorDF3YNegative: 1Y and 3Y versions of the data, but SPY is -1 when its negative instead of 0.
+- SectorDFLarge and SectorDF3YLarge: 1Y and 3Y versions of the data, but spy is 1 if its greater than 0.005, -1 if less than -0.005, or 0 if in between.

+Data can be pulled from teh Alpaca API using SP500.ipynb and stored in the DB.
+An alpaca API key is required and should be stored in a .env file (not included).
+Howeversample data is preloaded in the Database runnign the SPI is not necessary.

 ---

 ## Neural network